Questions, questions, questions...

 Can I register him/her for camp?

 Yes.
-Any child who turns 4 before September 30, 2011 will be able to participate in the camp.
-This applies to all age groups, for example: a child who will be 8 years old before September 30, 2011 will be placed in the 8-year-old group.
+Any child who turns 4 before September 30th of the current year, will be able to participate in the camp.
+This applies to all age groups, for example: a child who will be 8 years old before September 30, will be placed in the 8-year-old group.

 Pre- and After-Camp Supervision